A 4-step Process to License your patent portfolio

 - Which are the patents which are not related to your products but might be useful to other companies that are not your competitors?

-- Which are the patents that were once used but we have moved to latest technology and those might be useful for the companies that are still holding to old technology?
+- Which are the patents that were once used but we have moved to the latest technology and those might be useful for the companies that are still holding to old technology?

 - Next, you need to assess the size of the market that you are going to target.
 Filter out the patents accordingly.
-One tip – here you may want to consider patents that encompass companies from variety of industries so as to help you can cover a huge proportion of market.
+One tip – here you may want to consider patents that encompass companies from a variety of industries so as to help you can cover a huge proportion of the market.

 - Next check the size of the companies working in that domain.
 The bigger the better.

 All in all, this step helps you in two ways: first, you get to know the patents that could be licensed and second, it gives you the patents that are of no use.
 You might abandon those patents or you could license them too.

 Finding the companies that could be your licensee